thesecretlab/diary/Steps.md

 2. Select the AppIcon image set.
 3. In the Attributes selector, turn on 'iPad 7.0 and later sizes'.
 4. Drag the appropriate images into the image slots.

+*Creating new classes.
+View controllers.
+Using the interface builder.
+Making connections.*

 We're going to make DYViewController become the DYNoteViewController.